Posted by Michael Finkelstein | January 27th, 2016

 When we are in a stress state, no matter what the cause, we get an adrenaline rush.
 Our heart rate increases, enabling our body to pump more blood to the big muscles needed to run, climb, leap, and hoist our way to physical safety.
 In turn, our blood flow immediately diverts from our “non-essential” organs – the liver, kidney, brain, and digestive tract – to our big muscle groups.
 Our blood also clots more easily, so that we don’t bleed to death, in case we’re injured during our Great Escape.

-For short durations, this stress response not only is healthy but also potentially life-saving.
+For short durations, this stress response not only is healthy but also potentially life-saving supplements and brain boosters.
 When it is locked in the “on” position, as a result of the frenzy and rush-rush-rush of modern life, however, we end up in a state called “sympathetic overdrive.”
 Constantly diverting blood flow from our intestinal tract to our major muscle groups, we improperly digest our food, thereby failing to convert it into nutrients.
 We also become further depleted of nutrients like magnesium, which our body utilizes to run the intracellular machinery that prepares us for combat or escape.
 Meanwhile, our arteries get worn down, from the heart constantly beating harder and faster than it needs to in a normal, relaxed state.

 Over time, the circulation of stress molecules and chronic bombardment of the arteries result in damage that makes the arteries more brittle and that furthermore, family history of early onset of heart disease, and chronic stress all can increase your risk of heart disease.